Drive economically and eco-consciously by driving smoothly, thinking ahead, and adjusting your driving style and speed to the prevailing conditions.

 - Avoid driving with open windows.

-For more information, see Environmental philosophy and Fuel consumption and CO2 emissions.
+For more information about fuel consumption, see Fuel consumption and CO2 emissions.

 Never switch off the engine while moving, such as downhill, this deactivates important systems such as the power steering and brake servo.